Pasta Fagioli Soup Recipe

-This is a bowl of pasta fagioli soup
+This is a bowl of pasta fagioli soup that is 5 weight watchers points

 For whatever reason I’ve never made this soup at home, probably because I may have mentioned it to my late husband once upon a time, and the thought of having beans in a soup probably turned him off.
 He didn’t even like beans in chili!